Skip to content

 Whether you’ve been playing the piano for years or are just getting started, what you think you know may be holding you back.

-Here are the common fallacies we’ll look at.
+Here are the common fallacies we’ll debunk:

 • It all starts with learning to read music.